Visiting the Cirque de Mourèze

 Boulders on the right and the Pic Vissou (in the background)

-You can easily spend a good hour, or even two for those who love photography, to wander through this maze of so particular shapes!
-For those wondering, it’s a very easy walk, which is not strenuous at all compared to the big loop, and you can totally do this with children or a baby.
+You can easily spend a good hour here, or even two if you love photography, wandering through this maze of such unusual shapes!
+For those wondering, it is a very easy walk, not strenuous at all compared with the long loop, and you can totally do it with children or even a baby.

-Hiking at the Cirque de Mourèze - Practical aspects
+Hiking at the Cirque de Mourèze - Practical information

-Of course, everything will depend on where you arrive to discover this site classified “Natura 2000”.
-The two closest airports are Beziers and Montpellier, a little less than an hour and 55 kilometers on average.
-If you are planning to book an internal flight, I advise you to have a look at the Skyscanner website that I have been using personally for more than 10 years.
+Of course, everything will depend on where you are coming from to discover this “Natura 2000” classified site.
+The two closest airports are Béziers and Montpellier, both just under an hour away and around 55 kilometres on average.
+If you are planning to book a domestic flight, I recommend taking a look at the Skyscanner website, which I have personally been using for more than 10 years.

-When is the best time for hiking in Mourèze?
+When is the best time to hike in Mourèze?

-Personally, I would recommend you do both walks, because they are each of different interest.
-I would advise to do the big loop that goes up to Mont Liausson in the early morning, and the smaller loop trail late in the evening or in the late afternoon.
-If you can avoid the summer and the “crowds of tourists”, it is surely much better.
-Ideally, for people in the area, I would advise autumn or spring, always early or late to have beautiful lights.
-Avoid going there in the middle of the day (because of the hot weather) and do not forget bottles of water (there is nothing on the whole circuit).
+Personally, I would recommend doing both walks, because they each offer something different.
+I would suggest doing the longer loop up to Mont Liausson early in the morning, and the shorter loop trail in the late afternoon or early evening.
+If you can avoid summer and the tourist crowds, that is certainly much better.
+Ideally, for people in the area, I would recommend autumn or spring, always early or late in the day to enjoy beautiful light.
+Avoid going there in the middle of the day because of the heat, and don’t forget to bring bottles of water, as there is nothing along the whole route.

 road leading to mourèze